iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.1/src/docs/index.rst

 Welcome to Flask's documentation.
 This documentation is divided in different parts.
-I would suggest to get started with the :ref:`installation` and then heading over to the :ref:`quickstart`.
+I would suggest to get started with the :ref:`installation-0.1` and then heading over to the :ref:`quickstart-0.1`.
-Besides the quickstart there is also a more detailed :ref:`tutorial` that shows how to create a complete (albeit small) application with Flask.
-If you rather want to dive into all the internal parts of Flask, check out the :ref:`api` documentation.
-Common patterns are described in the :ref:`patterns` section.
+Besides the quickstart there is also a more detailed :ref:`tutorial-0.1` that shows how to create a complete (albeit small) application with Flask.
+If you rather want to dive into all the internal parts of Flask, check out the :ref:`api-0.1` documentation.
+Common patterns are described in the :ref:`patterns-0.1` section.

 Flask also depends on two external libraries: the `Jinja2`_ template engine and the `Werkzeug`_ WSGI toolkit.  both of which are not documented